Semi-ATE/Semi-ATE/src/Apps/master_app/ate_master_app/README.md

 * `environment` defines the test environment (F1, F2, F3, P1, P2, P3)
 * `webui_host` defines the ip of the web interface for controlling he master application manually
 * `webui_port` defines the port number of the web interface
+* `webui_root_path` defines the URI of the web-resources, i.e. the folder containing the index.html of some web application.
 * `jobsource` defines the location where to find test job definitions
 * `jobformat` defines the format of the job definitions
 * `skip_jobdata_verification` defines whether the job definition has to be verified